OtakuMegane/DerpyBot/README.md

  - [discord.py](https://github.com/Rapptz/discord.py)

 ## Basic Setup ##
-Basic installation is pretty easy.
+Basic configuration is pretty easy.
 In the main `config` folder, rename `config.cfg.example` to `config.cfg` then adjust settings as needed for your installation.
 The only settings that **must** be changed are `owner_id` and `token` as these are necessary for using with Discord. `defaults.cfg` contains documentation on what each of the settings does as well as the default value.

 ## Markov Setup ##
 The derpymarkov module has its own settings.
 Similar to the basic configuration, go to the `derpymarkov/config` folder and rename `config.cfg.example` to `config.cfg` then change any settings you like.
 Again `defaults.cfg` contains documentation for the settings.